hheitor/apiProtectionLab00/README.md

 ```

-2. Go to Security  ››  Event Logs : Application : Requests and you''l see request details. you can see 'netstat' is detected as the sting that triggered the violation.
+2. Go to Security  ››  Event Logs : Application : Requests and you''l see request details. you can see 'netstat' is detected as the string that triggered the violation.

 3. Execute a Deep recursion attack now.